Second Army (Bulgaria): World War II for the Allies

 In early September 1944, the rapidly advancing Red Army reached the northern border of Bulgaria.
-In an attempt to prevent the entry of the Red Army in the country on 26 August, the government of Ivan Bagryanov declared Bulgarian neutrality in the German-soviet war.
+In an attempt to prevent the entry of the Red Army in the country on 26 August, the government of Ivan Bagryanov declared Bulgarian neutrality in the German-Soviet war.
 This measure was not enough and soon his government fell and on 5 September the USSR declared war on the country.
-Three days latter the new government of Konstantin Muraviev declared war on Germany in vain as the Red Army entered the country and soon the prime minister was overthrown and replaced with the Fatherland Front's government which immediately concluded a ceasefire with the soviets and prepared the Bulgarian Army for operations against the forces of Germany.
+Three days later the new government of Konstantin Muraviev declared war on Germany in vain as the Red Army entered the country and soon the prime minister was overthrown and replaced with the Fatherland Front's government which immediately concluded a ceasefire with the Soviets and prepared the Bulgarian Army for operations against the forces of Germany.

 The German Army Group E began its withdrawal from Greece to Yugoslavia with its 350,000 men.
 A successful conclusion of the retreat would allow the Germans to create a powerful concentration of almost 570,000 men in Yugoslavia that would require the combined actions of the Bulgarian Army, the 3rd Ukrainian Front and the People's Liberation Army of Yugoslavia in order for it to be defeated.

 The Bulgarians, placed under the battle order of the 3rd Ukrainian Front, were tasked with advancing in three directions – Sofia to Niš to Pristina, Kyustendil to Skopje, and Blagoevgrad to Veles.
 The Second Army under Major General Kiril Stanchev was to attack in the first direction and deliver a strike against the Germans.

 The Nis Operations lasted from 8 to 18 October 1944.
 The objective of the Second Army was to defeat the forces that were deployed around Niš and thus cut the retreat routes along the river Morava.
 For the operation the army consisted of eight units – 4th, 6th, 9th and 12th infantry divisions along with the 1st Guards Infantry division, 2nd Cavalry Division, the Armored Brigade and 4th Border Brigade.